mathieucarbou/YaSolR/docs/manual.md

 - RobotDyn 24/40A
 - Triac + ZCD

-When activating `Zero-Cross Detection`, YaSolR will first start a pulse analyzer to grab some statistics about the pulse characteristics: period and length.
+When auto-activating `Zero-Cross Detection`, YaSolR will first start a pulse analyzer to grab some statistics about the pulse characteristics: period and length.
 This characteristics are used to fine-tune the TRIAC firing and they can be viewed in the dashboard, in the system information (debug section) the ZCD information are exposed:

 - `ZCD: Pulse Width` (will depends on your ZCD module)